komodothon/events/README.md

 - **User Authentication**
   - [x] Role-based access management ('admin', 'moderator', 'user', 'guest')
   - [x] Users can log in using their credentials.
-  - [ ] Password recovery options for forgotten passwords.
+  - [x] Password reset options for forgotten passwords.
-      - [ ] Flast-Mailman library implementation to manage password recovery emails
+      - [x] Flast-Mailman library implementation to manage reset password emails

 - **User Profiles**
   - [x] Users can view and edit their profiles.